Category Archives

 Read More

-In hailing the all-world talents of Nikola Jokic, now an NBA champion (and the most influential Serb since Gavrilo Princip), let’s also recognize that this cornerstone figure was taken #41 in the 2014 NBA Draft, behind Doug McDermott, whom the Nuggets took that year at #11.
-Don’t get me wrong: Dougy McBuckets has enjoyed a longer NBA career that most.
-He is, in fact, one of 20 Nugget draftees from the past decade who remain active in this league.
-That’s the extraordinary organizational lesson delivered by Monday’s clincher.
+In hailing the all-world talents of Nikola Jokic, now an NBA champion and the most influential Serb since Gavrilo Princip, let’s also recognize that this cornerstone figure was taken #41 in the 2014 NBA Draft.
+He was chosen after Doug McDermott, whom the Nuggets took that year at #11.
+They are two of 20 Nugget draftees who remain active in this league, and that’s the organizational lesson delivered by Monday’s clincher: Draft Kings Rule.

-Observers journalistic and otherwise spent considerable time discussing teambuilding during these playoffs.
+Observers spent considerable time discussing team-building during these 2023 playoffs.
 First, it was the Heat’s predilection for making serviceable NBA squad players of undrafted castoffs.
 Then, when Denver started to look inevitable, the conversation moved to canny roster-development via the draft, wherein Joker remains Exhibit A.

 Yet the larger takeaways for NBA clubs and fans alike are simpler and self-evident: Denver is the league’s best talent evaluator, full stop, thanks to Vice President of Scouting Jim Clibanoff (pictured above) and his crack staff.
-The Nuggets not only draft more effectively, they also better assess the potential value of Europeans and players discarded by competing NBA franchises.
-They’ve shown these traits for a decade or more, as I will detail below, and theirs is the best, most practical example of how to develop championship-ready rosters in 2023.
+The Nuggets not only draft more effectively, they also better assess the potential value of European, players discarded by competing NBA franchises and prospects outside the Lottery.
+They’ve exhibited these traits for a decade or more, as I will detail below, and theirs is the best, most practical example of how to develop championship-ready rosters in 2023.

 Read More

-Let’s take the gloves off and settle this, right here/right now, for the greater basketball good: Another bout of March Madness is nearly upon us and the current NCAA men’s basketball tournament format — 68 teams, with 8 playing off/in to create a field of 64 — begins with the worst sort of capricious, competitively arbitrary folly.
-From the moment the current play-in gambit was instituted, in 2001, the slope got very slippery indeed.
+Another bout of March Madness has come and gone.
+And now the money-grubbing power conferences are looking to further sully its pristine symmetry.
+From the moment the play-in gambit was instituted, in 2001, the slope got very slippery indeed.
 At first, just two small-conference champions squared off for the right to get boned, on 36-48 hours’ rest, by a top regional seed.
-Let’s skip over mere half measures, or further regression, and proceed straight to the ultimate solution: tournament berths for every last Division 1 program, all 351 of them.
+Today it’s four, plus four more power conference also-rans.
+Let’s skip over mere half measures, or further regression, and proceed straight to the ultimate solution: Universal NCAA Bids.
+That’s right, tournament berths for every last Division 1 program, all 361 of them.

-2) The opening round — comprising 95 games and held the first Tuesday & Wednesday in March — pits the team seeded 351st against the team seeded 161st.
-In between, #162 takes on #350, and so on.
+2) The opening round — comprising 100 games and held the first Tuesday & Wednesday in March — pits the team seeded 361st (cue the “Team Irrelevant” stories) against the school seeded 156th.
+In between, #157 takes on #360, and so on.
 You like Cinderella?
-I’ll give you Cinderella: Imagine the crazy shit that will inevitably stem from a 190-team Round I — contested over two nights, at on-campus venues all across these United States.
-Elegant in its mayhem, Round I rewards the top 160 with a bye (thus lending meaning to the our otherwise meaningless regular season) and quickly reduces the field to 256, a perfect multiplier of 64.
+I’ll give you Cinderella: Imagine the crazy shit that will inevitably stem from a 200-team first round — contested over two nights, at on-campus venues all across these United States.
+Elegant in its mayhem, Round I rewards the top 155 with byes (thus lending meaning toour otherwise meaningless regular season) and quickly reduces the field to 256, a bracket-friendly multiplier of 64.

-3) Round II takes place Thursday and Friday, whereupon those 256 remaining teams — the bye teams and the Tuesday/Wednesday winners — contest 128 games and symmetrically reduce the field to 128.
-Traditionally, the Thursday/Friday segment of NCAA Tournament week delivers 32 games and a dependably crazed bacchanal of buzzer-beaters, nail-biters, upsets and blowouts, all in the space of 36 hours.
+3) Round II takes place Thursday & Friday, whereupon those 256 remaining teams — the bye teams and the Tuesday/Wednesday winners — contest 128 games and symmetrically reduce the field to 128.
+Traditionally, the Thursday/Friday segment of NCAA Tournaments delivers 32 games and a dependably crazed bacchanal of buzzer-beaters, nail-biters, upsets and blowouts, all in the space of 36 hours.
 A universal-bid Thursday/Friday takes that spectacle and quadruples it.

 This is shameful.
 If you think about it, the entire bubble/Bracketology thing — as a media construct — is built around whether and which second-tier, major-conference teams make the tournament, at whose mid-major expense.
 It defies logic that such expansive hoo-hah fixates on a group of teams ranked 55-75 in the country, teams that will not win the title, almost certainly won’t make the Elite 8, and may not even win a tournament game.
 Accordingly and appallingly, play-in games have eventuated so these demonstrable haves might make more money — at the direct expense of have-nots.